opmalhi/microservices-with-spring-cloud/README.md

 Before running the microservices, ensure the following are installed:

-1. [Docker](https://www.docker.com/get-started) - to run Zipkin for distributed tracing.
+1. [Docker](https://www.docker.com/get-started) - to run the services and Zipkin for distributed tracing.
-2. Java 17 (or compatible version).
+2. Java 17 (or compatible version) (optional, if not using Docker images).
-3. Maven 3.6+.
+3. Maven 3.6+ (optional, if not using Docker images).
-4. Spring Boot CLI (optional, for rapid development).
+4. Docker Compose - for orchestrating all services.

 ---